 All risk-scoring systems by definition produce exact numbers.
 This can add a false level of accuracy to the assessment process.
 It is important to recognise that many risk factors are judgemental and are not based on absolute values.
 A major exception is materiality, which is also one factor that will usually be highly weighted.
+(Note: There are many ways of determining materiality but the simplest models usually use a percentage of total expenditure or income.)